 Adobe offers PhoneGap Build and PhoneGap for cross-platform development.
 PhoneGap is based on Cordova.
 Cordova is an open source for device APIs allowing the developers to access specific native device functions on different platforms.

 Developers can use a language of their choices such as CSS3, HTML5, or Java Web.
 These languages are already hosted in the app.
 Therefore, developers are using a single code to develop an app which can work on all platforms.

 It has an open source Software Development Kit (SDK) supporting more than 5000 devices and operating systems.

-Kony: Kony is a perfect tool for organizations which have to cater to a large population of varied devices.
+Kony is a perfect tool for organizations that have to cater to a large population of varied devices.
 It is also great for apps that require integration with SAP and Oracle backends.
-Kony offers a Kony visualizer, Kony studio and Kony management.
+Kony offers a Kony visualizer, Kony studio, and Kony management.

 Cross-platform development can help you reach the largest number of audience with the least spend on resources.
 Obviously, they cannot substitute native apps and have their trade-offs.
 Deciding which approach to use will depend upon the scope of the project and intended use of the app.

 Andrea Bell is a blogger by choice.
 She loves to discover the world around her.
 She likes to share her discoveries, experiences, and express herself through her blogs.

 You may also be interested in checking out: